Kinder Morgan Inc. (KMI) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for KMI is $20.35, which is $4.06 above the current price.
-The public float for KMI is 1.96B and currently, short sellers hold a 1.89% ratio of that float.
-The average trading volume of KMI on March 20, 2023 was 12.69M shares.
+The average price predicted for Kinder Morgan Inc. (KMI) by analysts is $20.35, which is $3.72 above the current market price.
+The public float for KMI is 1.96B, and at present, short sellers hold a 1.89% of that float.
+On March 23, 2023, the average trading volume of KMI was 12.97M shares.

 KMI’s Market Performance

-KMI stock saw a decrease of -2.92% in the past week, with a monthly decline of -10.50% and a quarterly a decrease of -10.10%.
-The volatility ratio for the week is 2.97%, and the volatility levels for the last 30 days are 2.06% for Kinder Morgan Inc. (KMI).
-The simple moving average for the last 20 days is -5.71% for KMI stock, with a simple moving average of -9.19% for the last 200 days.
+The stock of Kinder Morgan Inc. (KMI) has seen a 0.24% increase in the past week, with a -4.21% drop in the past month, and a -5.08% fall in the past quarter.
+The volatility ratio for the week is 2.08%, and the volatility levels for the past 30 days are at 2.09% for KMI.
+The simple moving average for the last 20 days is -2.74% for KMI stock, with a simple moving average of -7.03% for the last 200 days.

 Analysts’ Opinion of KMI